-The result of semester - IV will not be declared if there is a backlog of any semester on account of attendance, dissertation / project work etc.
+The result of semester - IV will not be declared if there is a backlog of any semester on account of failure, lack of attendance, non-submission dissertation / project work etc.

-A candidate who fails to obtain minimum marks for passing in any of the subject / course he will have to reappear in the term end examination for the same subject / course with keeping term.
+A candidate who fails to obtain minimum marks for passing in any of the subject / course he will have to reappear in the term end examination for the same subject / course without keeping term.
 When he/she passes the same subject/course his/her marks will be carried forward for determining the class.